-As the Programme Assistant for the Endangered Landscapes Programme, Georgina’s role is to support the Programme and ensure that it is well-administrated and communicated effectively.
-Georgina has always had a fascination for wild places and things, having grown up in South Yorkshire on the outskirts of the rugged Peak District.
-She graduated with a BSc in Zoology from University of Manchester in 2014, having completed several overseas conservation and development-related placements in Greece, Belize, Kenya and Canada.
-After working in London for two years to develop project coordination and content development skills, Georgina escaped the big smoke to study for an MSc in Environment and Development at University of Leeds, graduating in 2017.
-Given her interest in the many ways people interact with the natural world, she is grateful for the balanced perspective that completing both a biological and social science degree have provided.
+As the Programme Assistant for the Endangered Landscapes Programme, Georgina’s role includes coordination of administration processes, external communications and capacity building for the Programme.
+Georgina has always had a fascination for wild places and things, having grown up in South Yorkshire on the outskirts of the Peak District.
+She graduated with a BSc in Zoology from University of Manchester in 2014, having completed several overseas conservation and development placements in Greece, Belize, Kenya and Canada.
+After working in London for two years in a Learning and Development role, Georgina escaped the big smoke to study an MSc in Environment and Development at University of Leeds, graduating in 2017.
+Georgina is interested in the many ways people interact with the natural world, and appreciates the balanced perspective that completing both a biological and social science degree has provided her with.

 Nancy Ockendon (Science Coordinator)